richardvlas/CarND-Behavioral-Cloning-Project/README.md

 ## Model Architecture and Training Strategy
-This section describes the deep neural network model deployed and the training strategy used
+This section describes the deep neural network model deployed and the training strategy used.

 ### Model Architecture
 I first tried to use LeNet neural network to see how well the model would predict steering angle command.
 I mainly used it to get started with the project and develop the training pipeline since I was already familiar with the model.
 Nevertheless, the model seemed not to predict the steering command accurately in all cases.
 Especially in sharp curves without lane markings the model went off the road.